 The expected time commitment is between 8 and 12 hours per week from the innovator or team.
 Around half of those hours will be in direct contact with the host institution, while the other half will involve independent work to progress the idea.

 Do I need to attend the programme in person?

 No, the programmes are virtual.
 Where possible, some flexibility to travel (in order to meet the team, join conferences, potentially meet donors and so on) would be beneficial.

 What happens after the programme finishes?

-For specific questions regarding the ALU incubator, please contact: firstname.lastname@example.org.
+For specific questions about the challenge, contact firstname.lastname@example.org.

 Go back to The future of conservations NGOs innovation challenge homepage.